-This is the Privacy Statement of SafeNed-Fourthline B.V., a company incorporated in The Netherlands, whose registered number is 58905413, with a registered office located at Tesselschadestraat 12, 1054 ET Amsterdam, The Netherlands and SafeNed-Fourthline Limited, a company incorporated in England and Wales, whose registered number is 09220888, with a registered office located at 36 Old Jewry, 3rd Floor, Becket House, EC2R 8DD, London, United Kingdom (together “Fourthline”).
+This is the Privacy Statement of Fourthline B.V., a company incorporated in the Netherlands, whose registered number is 58905413, with a registered office located at Keizersgracht 452, 1016 GD Amsterdam, the Netherlands (“Fourthline”).
 It applies to all subsidiaries and branches of Fourthline to the extent that they process personal data.
-Fourthline is supervised by the Dutch Central Bank and the Financial Conduct Authority.

 Fourthline treats personal data which it receives through its websites, portals and any other means with due care and is dedicated to safeguarding any personal data it receives.
 Fourthline is bound by the General Data Protection Regulation (Regulation (EU) 2016/679) (“GDPR”) and the Data Protection Act 2018.
 This Privacy Statement is designed to inform you about the type of information that Fourthline collects when using our website and our application and the purposes for which this information is being processed, used, maintained and disclosed (together the “Services”).